Kevin Spacey is a sexual 'predator', alleged victim tells UK court

 The fact that Spacey was willing to meet him immediately made him feel "weirdly special", the man said.

-"I wasn't even thinking that this was sexual (or) anything more than a professional relationship because I was just so star-struck by it all," he added.
+"I wasn't even thinking that this was sexual (or) anything more than a professional relationship because I was just so star-struck by it all."

 He said they met in central London before going to Spacey's flat, where the pair drank a beer, ate leftover pizza and smoked some cannabis.